euabnerdev/euabnerdev/README.md

 My name is Abner Silva
 - :mortar_board: I'm a Systems Development Analysis student
 - 👨🏽‍💻 Modeling my journey as a Mobile Developer
-- :books: Currently developing in Javascript, React Native, Swift | C
+- :books: Currently developing in Java, JavaScript, SQL, NodeJS.
 - 🧠 Sharing studies and tips on Instagram
 - :earth_americas: From Brasilia, Brazil